theaquamarine/windows-powershell-docs/docset/windows/dhcpserver/set-dhcpserverv4policy.md

 This example modifies the conditions of the server level policy for non-Hyper-V clients.
 If the policy had an existing MAC address based condition, the same condition is replaced with the condition specified in this cmdlet.
-However, if the policy had conditions based on other fields, such as the *VendorClass*, *UserClass*, *ClientId*, or *RelayAgent* parameters, those is retained and logically combined (ORꞌd) with the newly added MAC address based condition.
+However, if the policy had conditions based on other fields, such as the *VendorClass*, *UserClass*, *ClientId*, or *RelayAgent* parameters, those is retained and logically combined (OR???d) with the newly added MAC address based condition.

 ### Example 3: Modify the conditions of the server level policy for non-Hyper-V clients
 ```